cryptoadvance/specter-desktop/docs/faq.md

 ### *Can I use Tor?*

 Yes there is Tor support.
 People are using Tor in two ways:
-* Increase privacy by routing external calls through Tor
+* To increase privacy by routing external calls through Tor
 * Use Tor hidden services to get access from the outside

 So in Version 1, we have supported both.
 In Version 2, running Specter as a hidden service is currently not supported and we'll might never support it.
 If you want that, please use a Node-service like raspiblitz which will make Specter available as hidden service via Tor by default.